 Ellen continued her recovery both mental and physical.
-She took up kayaking and went on to win the National Championships.
-It was as if that little bird came into all their lives for a reason, simply by her presence she managed to put an injured family back together again.
+It was as as if that little bird came into all their lives for a reason, simply by her presence she managed to put an injured family back together again.

 Word count 841